tamucc-comp-bio/how_to/howto_organize_data.md

 ## Documentation of Data Files and Organization

 A `README.md` file should occur in every dir and should describe the files and their contents.
-It's also a good idea to make a diagram, like Fig 2, describing the relationships among your data files and displaying that in the README.md.
+Make an ERD, like Fig 2, describing the relationships among your data files and displaying that in the README.md.

 ---